Water pressure ‘fluctuating’ in Jackson amid frigid weather | Times Leader

 By MICHAEL GOLDBERG

 JACKSON, Miss.
-(AP) — Officials in Jackson, Mississippi, said the city’s water system, which was experiencing “fluctuating” pressure on Saturday afternoon amid frigid temperatures.
+(AP) — The water system in Jackson, Mississippi, which was experiencing “fluctuating” pressure impacting residents on Saturday amid frigid temperatures, officials said.

-“Both of our water plants are functioning, so crews are now working to determine what is causing the fluctuation,” Melissa Payne, a city spokesperson, said in a news release.
-“As crews are working to stabilize things, frigid temperatures are hampering their efforts.”

-Some residents in Mississippi’s capital city may temporarily experience low water pressure, officials warned.
-Leading up to the “arctic blast” that brought dangerously cold air to Jackson, Mayor Chokwe Antar Lumumba warned that the city’s the water distribution system remained a “huge vulnerability.”
+Some neighborhoods in Jackson had low water pressure and residents said they had no water pressure on Christmas Eve.

+As the temperature remained below freezing, production slowed at one of the city’s water treatment plants while officials worked to correct the pressure drop they believed was caused by leaks and water line breaks.

 The potential for further disruptions to comes just months after the city of about 150,000 residents lost water in late August.

 The water system after flooding exacerbated longstanding problems in one of two water treatment plants.
-Most of Jackson lost running water for several days, and people had to wait in lines for water to drink, cook, bathe and flush toilets.
+Most of Jackson lost running water for several days and people waited in lines for water to drink, cook, bathe and flush toilets.

-In February 2021, tens of thousands of Jackson residents were for days after pipes froze.
-Temperatures in Jackson over the holiday weekend mirror those the city experienced during the 2021 cold snap.
+In February 2021, tens of thousands of Jackson residents were for days after pipes froze, which had temperatures mirrored during this week’s cold snap.

+Leading up to this weekend’s “arctic blast” that brought dangerously cold air to Jackson, Mayor Chokwe Antar Lumumba warned the city’s the water distribution system remained a “huge vulnerability.”

+“We are in no position to promise that sustained arctic temperatures won’t impact the water system and other infrastructure,” Lumumba said Monday.
+“We are going to prepare for the worst, but pray for the best.”

-In an announcement posted to social media, the National Weather Service’s Jackson branch wrote that Friday’s high temperature of 24 degrees Fahrenheit (minus 4 degrees Celsius) in the city ties the second-coldest high temperature for the date set back in 1963.
-“That’s how anomalous this air mass is,” the announcement reads.
+In a social media post, the National Weather Service’s Jackson branch said Friday’s high temperature of 24 degrees Fahrenheit (minus 4 degrees Celsius) in the city ties the second-coldest high temperature for the date set back in 1963.
+“That’s how anomalous this air mass is,” the announcement stated.

-The high for Saturday is projected to be 1-3 degrees above freezing, according to the National Weather Service.

 The freezing conditions arrived as a knocked out power to hundreds of thousands of homes and businesses and disrupted travel plans across the United States on Saturday.